The RS3 Sportback is the entry hot hatch in Audi's performance RS range. Been eyeing it up? Check our review!

 The Audi RS3 Sportback is the lowest rung of the Audi RS ladder.
 Don't be fooled though, this hot-hatch is a beast - just don't be hoping for a great mpg to match the miles per hour!
 With only two trims and one engine choice, the Audi RS3 is definitely a car that knows what it wants to do.

 Audis are always great looking, and the RS3 hatchback lives up to the manufacturer's rep. On the outside, there's plenty of sporty styling but it's not too in your face - you won't get too many looks picking the kids up from school.
-The RS3 is actually one of the best family cars, and looks-wise isn't miles away from the standard Audi A3.
+The RS3 is actually one of the best hot hatchbacks, and looks-wise isn't miles away from the standard Audi A3 Saloon.
 Inside, the materials are of high quality, and it's an upmarket affair all round.

 To drive, the RS3 is brilliant.
 It's 5-cylinder 400bhp turbo engine is really powerful, and you won't be wishing for an upgrade.
 It handles well thanks to quattro, Audi's all-wheel-drive system - although it doesn't quite meet the dizzying heights of the BMW M2 Competition.
 If you opt for the adaptive suspension, the RS3 is a really comfortable car.
 It's fun on country roads, nimble in cities, and comfortable on the motorway, making it one of the best small luxury cars on the market.